-We either order takeout from our favorite pizzeria or I make pizza from scratch.
-Over the years I’ve been playing around with this Pizza Sauce Recipe, and I think I finally nailed it!
+We either order takeout from our favorite pizzeria, or I make pizza from scratch.
+Over the years, I’ve been playing around with this Pizza Sauce Recipe, and I finally nailed it!

-Things I love about this Recipe:
+Things I love about this recipe for Italian Pizza Sauce

 - It’s made completely in the blender.